tommchenry/til/ruby/turn-a-string-into-a-date.md

 # Turn a String Into a Date

-If you need to get more explicit than `Date.parse`, you can provide a string to `.strptime` along with a second argument that describes how to parse the string provided into date information.
+If you need to get more explicit than `Date.parse`, you can provide a string to `strptime` along with a second argument that describes how to parse the string provided into date information.

 For example